-Auds won’t show much clemency toward very unfunny marriage of sports culture satire and death penalty polemic that was the closing night selection at this year’s Slamdance.
-Sophomore outing for writer-director Kevin DiNovis, who copped Grand Jury Prize in 1998, this misfire will quickly be sentenced to life in video and cable obscurity.
+Audiences won’t show much clemency toward “Death & Texas,” an uneasy (and very unfunny) marriage of sports culture satire and death penalty polemic that was the closing night selection at this year’s Slamdance Film Festival (and was produced by longtime festival associate Stephen Israel).
+Repping the sophomore outing for writer-director Kevin DiNovis, whose “Surrender Dorothy” copped Slamdance’s Grand Jury Prize in 1998, this misfire will quickly be sentenced to life in video and cable obscurity.

 Clearly patterned after that wonderful verisimilitude achieved in Christopher Guest’s mockumentaries, pic purports to tell the “true” story of former pro footballer “Barefoot” Bobby Briggs (Steve Harris), now on Texas’ death row for a murder he didn’t commit.
 When the wide receiver for the fictional Austin Steers is injured shortly before the championship Mega Bowl game, Briggs is furloughed to take his place.
 (A premise similar to Spike Lee’s 1998 “He Got Game,” in which a prisoner is temporarily freed to convince his basketball phenom son to sign with a particular college.)